Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

 - **Control access at scale**: Manage access patterns consistently across different projects and environments.

 #### Prerequisites
-- Tag keys and values must be created in advance before they can be used in dbt
+- Create tag keys and values in advance before using them in dbt.
-- Requires appropriate IAM permissions to apply tags to resources
+- Grant the required IAM permissions to apply tags to resources.

 #### Configuring tags in a model file